 - –

-—-. value added in total value added - Indicator 9.c.1: Proportion of population covered by a mobile network, by technology
+—-. expenditure as a proportion of GDP. - Indicator 9.c.1: Proportion of population covered by a mobile network, by technology.

 - Indicator 10.a.1: Proportion of tariff linesA single item in a country’s tariff schedule -—